Miguel Cairo

+Cairo was interim manager for the Chicago White Sox in the latter part of the 2022 season as manager Tony La Russa stepped away due to health concerns.
+He became the interim manager of the Washington Nationals in July 2025 after the team fired Dave Martinez.
+Cairo was briefly the bench coach of the St. Louis Cardinals in 2013 and has worked as a coach and instructor for several teams since retiring as a player.

 Playing career

 Los Angeles Dodgers (1990–1995)

 Cairo was signed as an undrafted free agent by the Los Angeles Dodgers on September 20, 1990.
-After beginning his career with the Dodgers Dominican Summer League team, he played with the rookie class Gulf Coast Dodgers (1992), Class-A Vero Beach Dodgers (1992-1993), Advanced Class-A Bakersfield Dodgers (1994) and AA San Antonio Missions.
+After beginning his career with the Dodgers Dominican Summer League team, he played with the rookie class Gulf Coast Dodgers (1992), Class-A Vero Beach Dodgers (1992–1993), Advanced Class-A Bakersfield Dodgers (1994) and AA San Antonio Missions.

 Toronto Blue Jays (1996)

 On November 29, 1995, the Dodgers traded Cairo with Willis Otañez to the Seattle Mariners for Mike Blowers, who then traded him, along with Bill Risley, to the Toronto Blue Jays for Edwin Hurtado and Paul Menhart on December 18, 1995.

-Cairo made his major league debut with the Toronto Blue Jays on April 17, 1996 as the starting 2nd baseman.
+Cairo made his major league debut with the Toronto Blue Jays on April 17, 1996, as the starting 2nd baseman.
 In his first Major League at-bat, he hit a double off Chuck Finley of the California Angels.
 He played in 9 games for the Blue Jays, with six hits in 27 at-bats for a .222 average.
 He also played in 120 games for the AAA Syracuse Chiefs, hitting .277.